hrkns/playing-with-video/README.md

  - Make sure the `PATH` variable contains the repository folder route.
  - Open the console and place it in the folder where the videos are in.
+ - Execute the command `converter` to convert a set of videos of the folder to another format.
- - Execute the command `converter`.
+ - Execute the command `merge` to place all the videos of the folder in one.

 ## Notes:##